Blog

 Weigh Station Bypass

+Weigh Stations are an inevitable aspect of freight transportation.
 You know the drill – drivers pull up in an inspection station to get their trailer and truck weight checked.

 Most carriers and drivers have come to terms with the fact that weigh stations are a necessary annoyance.
-First, let’s talk about why.
+As important as weigh stations are, they can also be very frustrating and waste precious time and gas for truck drivers and carriers.

-What are weigh stations for?
+What are DOT weigh stations for?

+Weigh station inspections are intended to ensure that goods are being transported properly and safely.
 Originally, weigh stations were used to collect taxes.
 Now they are mainly intended for checking the weight of trucks in order to ensure they are complying by the state’s laws.
 These rules were put in place in order to ensure the weight of the trucks do not damage the roads and highways.

+At each of these DOT weigh station checkpoints, a DOT representative will be able to inspect vehicles for safety purposes.
 For safety purposes, they may occasionally inspect the contents of the truck or various parts such as tires and breaks as well.

 How much does it cost to pull-in?